shoetsu/translator/README.md

 ### Structure of model directory
 ```
 ├── checkpoints     # The directory to put the actual checkpoints (parameters) in.
-├── config          # Config file of this model.
+├── config          # Config file of the model.
 ├── summaries       # The directory to put the eventfiles of Tensorboard in.
 ├── tests           # The directory to put the result of testing in.
 ├── *.log           # Logging files of each mode.